Sun2yKid/Go/Tutorial 7 - A Tour of Go/readme.md

 ## Methods
 Go does not have classes.
-Howerver, you can define methods on types.
+However, you can define methods on types.

 A method is a function with a special `receiver` argument.